»

 Consumers are accustomed to perceiving olive oil as primarily used in their kitchen or, at most, as an ingredient of numerous products like soaps and cosmetics.
 For others, olive oil stands for a lot more; it offers new ways of exploitation and opens new channels and sources of income.
 Read on for two cases of extraordinary olive oil applications.

-The departments of Biology and Medicine of the University of Crete joined forces in research that lead to the invention of a new medicine which is expected to have all the effects of the aspirin against the cold and flu.
+The departments of Biology and Medicine of the University of Crete joined forces in research that lead to the invention of a new medicine which is expected to have effects against the cold and flu.
 This medicine is pioneering in the sense that it is made of natural compounds only: olive oil and herbs.

 The research showed that three specific herbs from Crete mixed with olive oil can fight the symptoms of the common flu and act as an analgesic drug.
 The exact composition is kept secret, although the formula has been inspired by the habits of Cretans who traditionally use the gifts of Mother Earth to fight health problems.